Monday, 4 June 2012

 Again, they may not be actually getting off until later stops, but they ‘must’ stay right at the door, even when there is space further inside, for fear that they’ll miss their destination.
 Some even take umbrage if you politely ask them to move aside while you’re battling to board.
 Wonders never cease.

-Bogotá’s other main public transport system – ‘colectivos’ and ‘busetas’, the standard South American city buses – is perhaps more representative of Colombian life in general.
+Bogotá’s other main public transport system – colectivos and busetas, the standard South American city buses – is perhaps more representative of Colombian life in general.
 That is, it’s a contradictory muddle of the delightful and the truly irritating.

 For one there exists this strange habit for local commuters to opt for the aisle sit.
 Not a big deal you might say, but when you consider that there’s more room to manoeuvre in a rugby scrum than in many of these buses, things can get tricky.

-Throw in the reluctance of many aisle-seat occupiers to stand up to allow you pass to the window sit and it all gets a bit messy.
+Throw in the reluctance of many aisle-seat occupiers to stand up to allow you pass to the window seat and it all gets a bit messy.
 It’s much easier to either move in or stand up to let someone by but it seems some Bogotá bus users love to have random people’s bums shoved in their faces.
 It’s not something we’re keen on, however.

 Rush hour in Bogotá - colectivos packed bumper-to-bumper.
 And this was a Sunday